gliese1337/planecrash-baseline/GRAMMAR.md

 These forms are always endophoric; that is, that refer to some other phrase in the ongoing discourse.
 When used in the determiner slot of an argument phrase, the noun complement serves to further restrict what the whole determiner phrase may be referring to, giving greater specificity than the pronoun on its own.
 Alternately, this can be interpreted as the determiner restricting the noun to co-refer to something else in the discourse.

-The prefix ⟨e-⟩ derives *exophoric* demonstratives--pronouns which rever to something in the world external to the discourse, and bring that entity into the discourse.
+The prefix ⟨he-⟩ derives *exophoric* demonstratives--pronouns which rever to something in the world external to the discourse, and bring that entity into the discourse.
 If used with a noun, the demonstrative will always agree with the head of the noun phrase; when used in isolation, however, an exophoric demonstrative may not have any formal linguistic expression to agree with (since the thing it refers to is by definition not yet part of the discourse); for example, when asking "What is that?"
-In such cases, ⟨eyem⟩ serves as the default, generic demonstrative.
+In such cases, ⟨heyem⟩ serves as the default, generic demonstrative.

 Baseline does not distinguish distal vs. proximal demonstratives.